RareInk/RareInk-Desktop/README.md

 ### Browser mode

-Maybe you want to execute the application in the browser (WITHOUT HOT RELOAD ACTUALLY...)?
-You can do it with `npm run start:web`.
+To run the app in your browser, run `npm run start:web`.

 Note that you can't use Electron or NodeJS native libraries in this case.
 Please check `providers/electron.service.ts` to watch how conditional import of electron/Native libraries is done.